 Try it On: Actually seeing a ring and its style on your hand may influence what you want to purchase.
 If you can, try the ring on.
 You may find that what you had in mind is the perfect match, or that you like a particular wedding band style or combination of metals that you never thought you would!

 Maintenance Matters: Regular maintenance is an important part of jewelry upkeep – wedding and engagement ring care should definitely be considered when you’re making a purchase.
 For example, some issues include prongs becoming loose or bent, diamonds falling out, or the band becoming scratched through wear and tear.
 Visiting your jeweler a few times each year for an inspection will help prevent some of these scenarios, but larger stones with more elaborate designs may require more frequent visits and cleanings to keep them in their best condition.

 Timing is Everything: Figuring out where to wear the engagement ring and wedding band together may take longer than you think.
 The last thing you want is to be scrambling before your wedding to find a band that you like.
 Start your search at least two to three months before the big day so you have plenty of time to experiment and browse to find your ideal bridal set.
 Allowing yourself more time also gives you the option to have the ring engraved or incorporate other customizations.

 *Here at Diamond Nexus, we strive to provide valuable information while being clear and honest about our products.
-The Nexus Diamond™ alternative is a patented lab created diamond simulate that, among all simulants, most closely imitates the look, weight and wear of a diamond, with two exceptions - it is absolutely perfect in every way, and it costs significantly less.
+The Nexus Diamond™ alternative is a patented lab-created diamond simulation that, among all simulants, most closely imitates the look, weight, and wear of a diamond, with two exceptions – it is absolutely perfect in every way, and it costs significantly less.
 Price points and environmental facts expressed in this blog were taken from popular online retailers and may vary.
 Learn more about the environmental impact of mining by visiting our blog: blog.